bmccormick/spring-boot-jsp-react-webpack-template/README.md

-# SpringBoot with JSP, React, and Webpack Template
+# A template application bringing together SpringBoot, JSP, JSP Tags, React, and Webpack

 ## Goal
 Create a starter template that incorporates the major tools necessary to build a modern web application.